loopbackio/loopback.io/pages/en/lb2/Remote-methods.md

     <tr>
       <td>root</td>
       <td>Boolean</td>
-      <td>For callback arguments: set this property to&nbsp;<code>true</code>
+      <td>For callback arguments: set this property to <code>true</code>
-        &nbsp;if your function has a single callback argument to use as the root object returned to remote caller.
+         if your function has a single callback argument to use as the root object returned to remote caller.
         Otherwise the root object returned is a map (argument-name to argument-value).
       </td>
     </tr>
     <tr>
       <td>type</td>
       <td>String</td>
-      <td>Argument datatype; must be a&nbsp;<a href="LoopBack-types.html">Loopback type</a>.
+      <td>Argument datatype; must be a <a href="LoopBack-types.html">Loopback type</a>.
 Additionally, callback arguments allow a special type "file"; see below.</td>
     </tr>
     <tr>
       <td>default</td>